Igalia/vkrunner/README.md

 which physical device to open.
 If no physical device with the corresponding requirements can be found then it will report an error.

+> _extension_

+Any line that is not a feature and contains entirely alphanumeric and underscore characters is assumed to be a device extension name.
+This will be checked for when searching for a suitable device and if no device with the extension is found then the test will report that it was skipped.
+Otherwise the extension will be enabled when creating the device.

 > framebuffer _format_

 Use this to specify the format of the framebuffer using a format from